-Native American Consultation:
+Native American Coordination:

-TDOT Archaeology will review each project pursuant to Section 106 of the National Historic Preservation Act and, depending on the nature and scope of the project, determine the need for consultation with federally recognized Native American tribes.
-When required, TDOT will initiate the consultation process and provide you with all necessary supporting documentation once the tribes have had a reasonable opportunity to review project information and provide comments, usually 30 days.
-You will need to provide a project location map and a brief project description in order for TDOT Archaeology to initiate consultation with the tribes.
-Evidence of tribal consultation (via emails and letters between TDOT and the tribes) or an email from TDOT stating that consultation is not needed must be included in the LGT attachments.
+TDOT Archaeology will review each project pursuant to Section 106 of the National Historic Preservation Act and, depending on the nature and scope of the project, determine the need for coordination with federally recognized Native American tribes.
+When required, TDOT will initiate the coordination process and provide you with all necessary supporting documentation once the tribes have had a reasonable opportunity to review project information and provide comments, usually 30 days.
+You will need to provide a project location map and a brief project description in order for TDOT Archaeology to initiate coordination with the tribes.
+Evidence of tribal coordination (via emails and letters between TDOT and the tribes) or an email from TDOT stating that coordination is not needed must be included in the LPT attachments.